LaunchCode-Education-Archived/skills-front-end/materials/studios/mario2/README.md

 Open up `mario.js` and take a look.
 You will see a fully implemented function that prints a pyramid to the console.
 The only difference is that the name of the function has changed from `printPyramid` to `drawPyramid`, and the "drawing" part is still unfinished.
 That's your job!

+*Note* also that instead of spaces (`" "`), we are using periods (`"."`).
+We'll talk about that more further down.
+For now, just think of them as grains swirling in the desert wind.

 Before getting started, quickly look at `mario.html`.
 Observe that inside the `<body>` is a `<div>` whose `id` attribute is equal to `"pyramid"`.
 We have placed this element here as a "container" which is sitting there waiting to be "injected" with the actual contents of the pyramid.

 ## Your Task